DataDog/terraform-provider-datadog/website/docs/r/monitor.html.markdown

     the monitor will evaluate data from 6:50 to 6:55.
 This is useful for AWS CloudWatch and other backfilled metrics to ensure the monitor will always have data during evaluation.
 * `no_data_timeframe` (Optional) The number of minutes before a monitor will notify when data stops reporting.
 Provider defaults to 10 minutes.
     We recommend at least 2x the monitor timeframe for metric alerts or 2 minutes for service checks.
-If omitted, we fall back to the evaluation timeframe for metric alerts, and 24 hours for service checks.
 * `renotify_interval` (Optional) The number of minutes after the last notification before a monitor will re-notify on the current status.
 It will only re-notify if it's not resolved.
 * `notify_audit` (Optional) A boolean indicating whether tagged users will be notified on changes to this monitor.